Drone Laws in Hungary

 UAS Laws – General rules for flying drones in Hungary

 The Hungarian agency responsible for drone safety, GDAT, has provided several internet-accessible details on flying for fun or work.
-The highlights are enumerated below.
+The highlights of Hungary Drone Rules are outlined below.
 For more details, go to the link above.

 Are drones allowed in Hungary?